 The 1-4 Unit Housing Study has two phases:

-Phase 1 of the study focused on small housing, accessory dwelling units, and small parcels.
-These amendments to the zoning code were adopted by the City Council on January 19, 2022, in City Council Ordinance 22-1 and go into effect March 5, 2022.
+- Phase 1 of the study focused on small housing, accessory dwelling units, and small parcels.
+These amendments to the zoning code were adopted by the City Council on January 19, 2022, in City Council Ordinance 22-1 and went into effect March 5, 2022.

-Phase 2, the broader and more in-depth part of the work, is focused on evaluating additional zoning flexibility to support greater housing diversity.
-Following technical analysis and community engagement, and staff drafting of a proposal, the City is now initiating the Planning Commission review phase.
+- Phase 2, the broader and more in-depth part of the work, is focused on evaluating additional zoning flexibility to support greater housing diversity.
+Following technical analysis and community engagement, staff drafting of a proposal, a public hearing at Planning Commission, review of public comments, and a recommendation by the Planning Commission on August 18, 2023, the City is now initiating the City Council phase in September - October 2023.